 Make sure to plan regular social activities with others and push yourself to get out and about.

 It can make a world of difference to spend an hour or two with a friend when you’re missing your boyfriend or girlfriend.

 Focus on you

 Spend some time on yourself while you and your partner are apart.
-I know it sounds cliché but a great tip to surviving a long-distance relationship is enjoying time understanding yourself as a person.
+I know it sounds cliché, but a great tip to surviving a long-distance relationship is learning to understand yourself as a person.

 I was long-distance at a time when I didn’t really know what I was doing, and after graduation I was a bit lost.
 Having that time to focus on myself helped to get me where I am now!

 The main thing that helped me the most when I was in a long-distance relationship was always making sure to plan ahead.

 Most of my long-distance relationship was during the worst of the pandemic- so visits were few and far between.